jdhenke/celestrium/doc/paper.md

 To make this concrete, consider three plugins which interact with eachother.

+* GraphModel contains the underlying node and link objects which describe the currently visualize graph
 * GraphView is responsible for rendering the graph on the screen and listens for changes to the GraphModel
-* GraphModel contains the underlying node and link objects which describe the currently visualize graph
-* DataProvider listens to the GraphView for certain user actions and when fired, contacts the server and updates the GraphModel with new nodes or links
+* DataProvider listens to the GraphView for certain user actions and when fired, contacts the server and updates the GraphModel with new nodes or links with the server's response

 The *definition* of GraphModel is the class definition in Coffeescript, but an *instance* is a GraphModel object.
 This may seem trivial, but requirejs only provides the definitions, not the instances, which is an issue because plugins almost always need access to the instance of another plugin and more specifically, they need access to the *same* instance.